A Guide to 7 Spanish Proficiency Tests

 Most Spanish exams are international standardized tests.
 They developed them to check candidate’s non-native Spanish language skills.

-Many organizations conduct these exams following the guidelines of CEFR.
-It relates to the Common European Framework of Reference for Languages.
+Many organizations conduct these exams following the CEFR guidelines related to the Common European Framework of Reference for Languages.
 Still, some have their own policies and systems in place.

 Should you take a Spanish ability test?